apita1423/whiskers-n-whole-beans/README.md

 - Book Here Form

 Book Here form was sourced from the Love Runnigng project, but tweaked it to fit the design of the website.
 I do like how round corners looked, so I round the book here box, the three inputs, and the Book Here! button.
-The radio buttons consists of Morning, Afternoon, Evening and these concide wit the hours underneath the book here form.
-This allows the user to know what time of day they would visit.
+The radio buttons consists of Morning, Afternoon, Evening and these concide with the hours underneath the book here form.
+This allows the user to know what time of day they would like to visit.

 ![Book Here Form](/assets/readme-images/book-here-form.png)

 - Hours of Operation

 Because of the booking element of the website, I added hours of operation to help guide the user in picking which time works best for them.
-Initally I wanted to put this in the footer, but it was not cooperating with me.
+Initally, I wanted to put this in the footer, but it was not cooperating with me.
 But, putting it under the Book Here form actually worked better.

 ![Hours of Operation](/assets/readme-images/hours-operation.png)

 - Our Location

 The location is based on different places that I have lived with Mo and Eva all woven togther.
-The address together is not a actual address.
+The address together as a whole is not a actual address.

 ![Our Location](/assets/readme-images/our-location.png)